 9. Are you an arts and crafts lover?
 Rejoice: There are a number of things to do in Juneau just for you!
 Juneau has a thriving arts community.
 While shopping around, you may find earrings made from old bullets and Swarovski crystals, among other up-cycled, extremely unique creations.
 Lay off the Instagram for a little while and instead check out some of the local photography.
 If you’re looking for art made by native Alaskans, you will be extremely impressed with the handicrafts.
 Check out the Mt Juneau Trading Post.
 They have authentic Native American craft items and are owned by a native family.
 They even have narwhal tusks.
 A pretty cool souvenir.

 10. I scream, you scream, we all scream for ice cream made with snow, berries, reindeer fat and fish!
 Akutaq is what is known as Eskimo ice cream.
 To get authentic akutaq you may need an invite into a local native Alaskan’s home, but don’t be shy with asking around for a recipe.
 For the old fashioned kind of ice cream, Juneau’s got you covered with the traditional shops.

-Juneau glaciers, a rich history, and an active crew of visitors mean this stunning port is a destination full of opportunity for adventure.
+Glaciers, a rich history, and an active crew of visitors means this stunning port is a destination full of opportunity for adventure.
 Artist, history buff, or nature lover, there are things to do in Juneau that will fit your niche perfectly.
-Use these fun facts and points of interest as jumping off points (don’t actually jump though, the terrain might be a bit rocky) to experience the local culture and learn more about America’s youngest state capital.
+Use these fun facts and points of interest as jumping-off points (don’t actually jump though, the terrain might be a bit rocky) to experience the local culture and learn more about America’s youngest state capital.